Lindsay Bury: Football career

 Bury appeared regularly for the Old Etonians and for Cambridge University.
-His first England appearance came as left-back on 3 March 1877, when he was still at University.
-He was one of seven débutantes in the England team to play Scotland at the Kennington Oval.
+His first England appearance came as left-back on 3 March 1877, when he was still at university.
+He was one of seven débutantes in the England team to play Scotland at The Oval.
 According to Philip Gibbons, in the 1870s the England side "tended to be chosen on availability rather than skill alone" The change in the England line-up made little difference to England's performance against the Scots who won the game 3–1, with England's consolation goal coming from Alfred Lyttelton; the Scots thus inflicted England's first international defeat on home soil in the sixth appearance between the two countries.

 Along with most of the other international débutantes, he was not selected for the next England match, but he was recalled for the first ever match between England and Wales on 18 January 1879.
 As Wales had been defeated 9–0 in their previous international against Scotland, England were confident of victory and selected an inexperienced eleven, including five débutantes.
-The match was played at the Kennington Oval in a blizzard.
-Due to the atrocious snowfall both captains agreed to play halves of only 30 minutes each.
+The match was played at The Oval in a blizzard.
+Due to the atrocious snowfall, both captains agreed to play halves of only 30 minutes each.
 The poor attendance (reports range from 85 to 300) was also attributed to the weather.
 Some sources suggest that William Clegg turned up 20 minutes late for the game.
 Clegg, a solicitor, was working late on a case (the trial of Charles Peace, the Banner Cross murderer) and was unable to leave Sheffield for London on the Friday night.
-The next morning, the southbound train with Clegg on it, was delayed by heavy snow.
+The next morning, the southbound train with Clegg on it was delayed by heavy snow.
 The match started without Clegg and England played with ten men until he arrived.
 Despite this, England won the match by two goals to one, with Herbert Whitfeld and Thomas Sorby scoring for England.

-In 1879, he helped the Old Etonians reach the Cup Final where they met Clapham Rovers at Kennington Oval on 29 March.
-Bury and his team captain, Arthur Kinnaird were required to call on "their well-known powers ... to keep the enemy out of their quarters".
+In 1879, he helped the Old Etonians reach the FA Cup Final where they met Clapham Rovers at The Oval on 29 March.
+Bury and his team captain, Arthur Kinnaird, were required to call on "their well-known powers ... to keep the enemy out of their quarters".
 The match was dominated by the defences and was goalless at half-time.
 In the second half, Charles Clerke scored for the Old Etonians "following an excellent run by Goodhart" and "arguably the poorest Cup Final to date" ended in a 1–0 victory for the Old Etonians.

-Bury served on The Football Association committee in 1878.

-He also played for Swifts F.C. and in representative matches for The South v The North.
+Bury served on The Football Association committee in 1878, and also played for Swifts F.C. and in representative matches for The South v The North.